Wall Street Breakfast: Strong Start To Holiday Shopping Season

 Fiat, UAW reach tentative labor deal

-Fiat Chrysler (NYSE:FCAU) has announced a tentative four-year labor contract with the United Auto Workers union as it looks to complete a $50B merger with Peugeot-owner PSA Group (OTCPK:PEUGF).
+Fiat Chrysler (FCAU) has announced a tentative four-year labor contract with the United Auto Workers union as it looks to complete a $50B merger with Peugeot-owner PSA Group (OTCPK:PEUGF).
 The agreement includes $4.5B in new plant investments and 1,400 new jobs (adding to the $4.5B in investment and 6,500 jobs Fiat announced earlier this year).
-Other details weren't released, but they are expected to echo contracts the UAW already concluded with Ford (NYSE:F) and General Motors (NYSE:GM).
+Other details weren't released, but they are expected to echo contracts the UAW already concluded with Ford (F) and General Motors (GM).

 UPS employees busted in massive drug scheme

-A group of UPS (NYSE:UPS) employees allegedly helped to import and traffic massive amounts of drugs and counterfeit vaping oils from Mexico during the past decade, the Washington Post reports.
+A group of UPS (UPS) employees allegedly helped to import and traffic massive amounts of drugs and counterfeit vaping oils from Mexico during the past decade, the Washington Post reports.
 The scheme exploited a vulnerability in the company's distribution system, according to police, and at times involved moving thousands of pounds of marijuana and narcotics each week.
 Standard cardboard boxes were carefully routed through UPS's trucking and delivery systems, and obscured the origin and destination of drug shipments.

 EU probes Google data collection